NTUMMIO/MMIO_Survival_Guides/README.md

 # MMIO_Survival_Guides
 Welcome to all the new members joining our lab.
 This document is designed to help you quickly adapt to the new environment.
+If there's any issue, please contact Lab's system admin.
 <br/>